Nazeeh21/wave-portal-svelte/README.md

     process.exit(1);
   });
 ```

+### Explanation of the code above

+Line 1: Declaring an asynchronous function `main`, that executes when we will deploy our smart contract.

+Line 2: Calling `hre.ethers.getContactFactory` that returns an instance of the contract.

+Line 3: Calling `.deploy()`, that deploys an instance of the contract

+Line 4: Calling `.deployed()`, that awaits for the contract to get deployed.

+Line 5: Logging the address of the deployed contract in the console.

+Line 7: Calling the `main()` function and add error handling.

 Now, let us run the deploy script and provide the flag ` --network localhost` to the CLI which indicates that we want to deploy to our local network.